nrdcg/vegadns/README.md

-# vegadns2client
+# vegadns

 This is a fork of [vegadns2client](https://github.com/opendns/vegadns2client).

-vegadns2client is a go client for [VegaDNS-API](https://github.com/shupp/VegaDNS-API).
+vegadns is a go client for [VegaDNS-API](https://github.com/shupp/VegaDNS-API).

 This is an incomplete client, initially intended to support [lego](https://github.com/xenolf/lego).